tommydangerous/m7/README.md

 ### `reducers/`
 Redux reducers.
 Use `SimpleReducerGenerator` to create a basic reducer for all CRUD operations.
 See `expenseReducers` as an example on how to generate a reducer.
+Once you create your reducer, add all reducers to the `rootReducer`.

 ### `routes/`
 React router routes.